MaskyS/augmented-desk/pages/Open Questions+Problems.md

 	- Experience produces abstraction- this means that math notation makes it easier for experts to collaborate/communicate, but they make it harder for beginners to absorb mental models.
 How can we change this?
 		- See [[Bret Victor/Kill Math]]
 	- How can we facilitate dialectical synthesis?
 How can we make it easy to judge information on the internet according to our own metrics/epistemic theories of truth?
-	- How can we break down information so that you can easily
 	- [[consumption trails]]